Uvacoder/port-greweb/_posts/2014-09-22-ibex-cellular-automata.md

 <br />

-Here are all rules which creates Water: in this rules you can also notice how **the Water flow on Earth** and how the **occasional rain** is implemented.
+Here are all rules which creates Water: in this rules you can also notice how **the Water flows on Earth** and how the **occasional rain** is implemented.

 ```glsl